Why is this medication prescribed?

 How should this medicine be used?

-Metronidazole comes as a cream, lotion, or gel to be applied to your skin and as a gel to be used in the vagina.
-Metronidazole usually is used once or twice a day.
-It is used twice daily for 5 consecutive days to treat vaginal infections.
+Metronidazole comes as a cream, lotion, or gel to be applied to your skin.
+Metronidazole is usually is applied once or twice a day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use metronidazole exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

 What special precautions should I follow?

 Before using metronidazole,

 - tell your doctor and pharmacist if you are allergic to metronidazole or any of the ingredients in metronidazole topical preparations.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what prescription, nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven).